MoralisWeb3/docs/docs/01-web3-data-api/aptos/wallet-api/wallet-api.md

 ## Popular use cases

-The Block API is extremely flexible, meaning it can support a wide range of use cases, including:
+The Wallet API is extremely flexible, meaning it can support a wide range of use cases, including:

 - Block Explorer
 - Transaction Monitoring